12 West Hanna Lane (11505 Lake Shore Boulevard)

 The house was designed in 1909 by the leading Classic Revival architectural firm in the nation, New York’s McKim, Mead, and White.

-The legendary Gilded Age design firm of McKim, Mead, and White was known for designs including the Boston Public Library, the original Pennsylvania Station in New York City, several mansions in Newport, Rhode Island, and the Newport Casino, now home to the International Tennis Hall of Fame.
+The Gilded Age design firm was known for designs including the Boston Public Library, the original Pennsylvania Station in New York City, several mansions in Newport, Rhode Island, and the Newport Casino, now home to the International Tennis Hall of Fame.
 The New York firm also oversaw the expansion and renovation of the White House during the Theodore Roosevelt presidency.

 Standford White was the star of the firm.
 His work included the second Madison Square Garden and the Washington Square Arch in New York City.

 The actual designer of the Hanna home is unknown.
 Charles McKim retired in 1907.
 William Mead’s talent was more for running an office rather than designing.

 Stanford White was murdered on the rooftop of Madison Square Garden in 1906 by the eccentric young millionaire Harry Kendall Thaw as a result of White’s affair with Thaw’s wife, model and chorus girl Evelyn Nesbit Thaw.
 Plagued by mental illness since childhood, Thaw was found not guilty by reason of insanity.

 The 1955 motion picture, “The Girl in the Red Velvet Swing,” starring Ray Milland as Stanford White and Joan Collins as Evelyn Nesbit Thaw, relates the fictionalized story of the murder.